Jarrod1937/VRFeedback/README.md

 2, On Change: A combination of on decrease and increase.
 Sends the relative percentage (0-10) of any change.

 3, Continuous: Taking the values min and max range settings, the current read value is mapped to a 4 bit int.
 If the range is 0-100, 0 = 0, 8 = 50, 15 = 100.
-This mapping is sent contiuously, and is ideal for continuous variables like temperature.
+This mapping is sent continuously, and is ideal for continuous variables like temperature.

 4, On State: A state is a single value, if the read value is equal to this state value, an event occurs.
 The state list is to the right, it is a comma separated list of values, each parsed as the same data type as the value being read.
 You can have up to 16 state values.
 When a state value triggers an event, the zero based index of that state in the state list is sent.
 For example a state list of:
 6,34,87,99,100